Our culture thrives on instant gratification. Streaming media, medical appointments, and online shopping are all just a point and click away.

 - Industry trends and growth: Explore other trends that may arise over time and other markets you can branch out to.
 A SWOT analysis can identify strengths, weaknesses, opportunities, and threats.

 - Competitive analysis: How do you fare compared to your competitors?
 What strategies are you going to adopt?
 Will you differentiate, segment, or offer competitive pricing?

+A well-prepared business owner doesn’t stop at a market analysis.
+They also conduct research on their competitors.
 For ecommerce startups, you should also include the following when doing a competitor analysis: